NAICNO/Jobanalyzer/production/ml-nodes/README.md

   logs and look for jobs that either should not be on the ML nodes or are stuck and indicate system problems.

+- `cpuhog-report.sh` and `deadweight-report.sh` are meta-analysis jobs that process the output from `cpuhog.sh` and `deadweight.sh` and produce alerts for problem jobs that have not been seen previously.

+- `webload-1h.sh` and `webload-24h.sh` produce load graphs every 1h (for hourly breakdowns over the last day or week) and 24h (for daily breakdowns over the last month and quarter)

+- `upload-data.sh` uploads all produced json reports to the web server

+- `webload-5m-and-upload.sh` produces and uploads a moment-to-moment load graph for the last 24h.
+  It runs every time sonar runs (roughly) and is its own thing so that it can move less data.

 The analyses needs to know what the systems look like, so there are files for that:

 - `ml-nodes.json` describes the hardware of the ML nodes, its format is documented in `../../sonalyze/MANUAL.md`.